Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: Complementary methods of reading a macroscopic quantum jump

-with $\eta \equiv 1-e^{-2\kappa t}$~\cite{CarmichaelBook2} taking values in the interval $[0,1)$ and $d\zeta$ a Wiener increment with $\overline{d\zeta^2}=d\eta$.
+with $\eta \equiv 1-e^{-2\kappa t}$~\cite{CarmichaelBook2} taking values in the interval $[0,1)$, and $d\zeta$ a Wiener increment with $\overline{d\zeta^2}=d\eta$.
 The potential, however, has a crucial difference, brought about by the constant phase reference of homodyne detection:

-The second term in Eq.~\eqref{eq:Vhom} explicitly uncovers quantum interference, while the form of $V(Q_{\theta},\eta)$ qualitatively changes with $\theta$~\cite{Carmichael1999}.
-Neglecting fluctuations in the real amplitude $A$ across quantum jumps occurring along different trajectories, the steady-state distribution of $Q_{\theta}$, denoted by $P(Q_{\theta},\eta\to 1)$, measures a marginal of the Wigner distribution representing the state of the main cavity field immediately prior to the period of free decay~\cite{CarmichaelSG1994}.
-For the cat state of Eq.~\eqref{eq:cat}, one obtains the charge distribution
+The second term in Eq.~\eqref{eq:Vhom} explicitly uncovers quantum interference, while the form of $V(Q_{\theta},\eta)$ qualitatively changes with the LO phase $\theta$~\cite{Carmichael1999}.
+If we neglect fluctuations in the real amplitude $A$ across quantum jumps occurring along different trajectories, the steady-state distribution of $Q_{\theta}$, denoted by $P(Q_{\theta},\eta\to 1)$, measures a marginal of the Wigner distribution representing the state of the main cavity field immediately prior to the period of free decay~\cite{CarmichaelSG1994}.
+For the cat state of Eq.~\eqref{eq:cat}, one obtains the long-time charge distribution~\cite{CatWPD}

 The last term evinces the familiar fringes due to quantum interference, manifested most strongly for $\theta=\pi/2$.
-At the latter setting, the fringe spacing in the cumulative charge distribution $\propto e^{-Q^2/2}\cos^2(QA)$ is set by the conditioned bright and unstable state separation $A=|\alpha_1-\alpha_2|/2$ as $\Delta Q_{\pi/2}=\pi/A$.
+At the latter setting, the fringe spacing in the cumulative charge distribution $\propto e^{-Q^2/2}\cos^2(QA)$ is set by the conditioned bright and unstable state separation $A=|\alpha_1-\alpha_2|/2$, as $\Delta Q_{\pi/2}=\pi/A$.